AllanT102/TypingGame/README.md

 As a user, I want to be able to load into the same player account the next time I play.

+#### Phase 3

+As a user, I want to be able to add my scores to a scoreboard, see a countdown, see the words I am typing, and the ords I need to type.

+As a user, I want to be able to login to my account and prompted to save my user information before I quit.